ddsbook/blog/2014/drafts/can-you-track-me-now-part-2.md

 The preceeding code will produce a density map per state.
 Below is an abbreviated gallery of (IMO) the most interesting states.
 You can click on each for a larger (SVG) version.

+>Some of SVGs have a hefty file size, so they might take a few seconds to load.

 <center><div>
 <a class="mag" href="http://datadrivensecurity.info/blog/images/2014/05/density/California.svg"><img src="http://datadrivensecurity.info/blog/images/2014/05/density/California.png" width=200 height=200/></a>
 <a class="mag" href="http://datadrivensecurity.info/blog/images/2014/05/density/Florida.svg"><img src="http://datadrivensecurity.info/blog/images/2014/05/density/Florida.png" width=200 height=200/></a>